antihax/eve-marketwatch/README.md

 | ESI_CLIENTID_TOKENSTORE | SSO ClientID |
 | ESI_SECRET_TOKENSTORE | SSO Secret |
 | ESI_REFRESHKEY | a refresh_token from the ClientID and Secret above |

+Note: turning on structures will cause an initial performance hit as the service discovers which structures actually have a market.
+The consumer will spew errors and hit the error limit, but after an hour, this should settle and then operate smoothly.

 ## operation